James Riady

 James Tjahaja Riady (李白 (Li Bái); born 7 January 1957 in Jakarta; also known as Lie Zen) is an Indonesian businessman and the deputy chairman of the Lippo Group, a major Indonesian conglomerate.
 One of the most prominent Chinese Indonesian businessmen, he is the son of Mochtar Riady, who founded Lippo Group.
 Lippo ceded its control of Lippo Bank to Khazanah of Malaysia in 2005.
 Since his conversion to evangelical Christianity, James is now focusing on the study of theology.

 Early life

-James Tjahaja Riady was born in 1957 in Jakarta, to Mochtar Riady and Suryawati Lidya who were of Chinese-Indonesian descent.
+James Tjahaja Riady was born in 1957 in Jakarta, to Mochtar Riady and May Lydiawaty who were of Chinese-Indonesian descent.
 As a child, James was sent by his father to study in Macau.
 Since childhood, he was taught to be independent.
 After 4 years in Macau, he returned to Australia to continue his studies.
 Riady studied at the University of Melbourne in Australia.